Do Cocker Spaniels make good dogs for children?

 Extra gentle handling will be necessary if you have a nervous or timid Cocker.
 Otherwise, your dog may shy away or become aggressive (fight or flight syndrome).

 I no longer believe in the concept of the alpha male.
-However, I think that making your dog work for everything he gets is still the way to go.
+However, making your dog work for everything he gets is still the way to go.

 My cocker spaniel used to love playing with children.
 Unfortunately, since we moved house, he has started to dislike them.